amida-tech/blue-button-record/README.md

 });

 ```
-In addition to [blue-button](https://github.com/amida-tech/blue-button) data, each entry also includes metadata and property '_id" which you can later use to update or access
+In addition to [blue-button](https://github.com/amida-tech/blue-button) data, each entry also includes metadata and property `_id` which you can later use to update or access
 ``` javascript
 bbr.updateEntry('allergies', id, fileId, {severity: 'Severe'}, function(err) {
     if (err) {throw err;}